wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 //TODO picture of fully tightened terminal

-The terminals must not move.
+The terminals must not move after they are torqued.
 It is a good idea to secure the lugs with either a #10 star washer or a nordlock washer system, in addition to a nylon locking nut.

 Do not use the split ring lock washer, they do not increase joint strength.